 The other biggest penalty possibly is that you will not be able to install system updates at all.

-This includes security updates and critical updates, it might include just like super essential ones.
+This includes security updates and critical updates, which might include just super essential ones.

 Feature updates definitely would not be able to be installed.

 And that is something that potentially would be detrimental and something that would probably be worth it for a lot of people to upgrade if they want the latest security of Windows.

 Besides those three penalties, the system updates, the wallpaper, and the annoying pop-ups, there isn’t anything stopping you from using Windows 7 after that grace period.

 Next up we have Windows Vista which is ancient history these days, but it’s still interesting to talk about it.

 Windows Vista was a bit more hardcore when it came to the penalties.

 It’s kind of interesting and the penalties for vista changed at one point.

 So there was one set of penalties for the first version of Windows Vista.